SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

 Simple example
 ----------------

-Here is a simple example which only use the basics of the API :
+Here is a simple example which only uses the basics of the API :

 .. code-block:: scala